Makenashyere/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. result of POWER by DIVIDE
 10. breath to the power love
 11. converts no. from base 2 to base 10
+12. prints of all possible combos except oo